brittlewis12/witness-budgets/witness-budgets-v3.md

 - A2: Strip explicit moduli/rates from signatures to test the "quantitative types" effect
 - A3: Force decidability via `Classical.propDecidable` to see impact of implicit classicalization

+**CRITICAL CONFOUND: Training Data Distribution**

-*Confound acknowledgment:* Current LLMs are trained on existing mathematical corpora, which are overwhelmingly classical.
-The evaluation design should track whether constructive proofs are simply less familiar to models trained on classical corpora, vs structurally easier to search.
-This helps disentangle intrinsic benefits from distribution shift effects.
+Current LLMs are trained on existing mathematical corpora, which are overwhelmingly classical.
+This creates a significant risk of confounding intrinsic searchability benefits with mere distributional familiarity.

+**The confound:**
+- **Training bias:** Models see 95%+ classical proofs in training data (arXiv, textbooks, mathlib)
+- **Familiarity vs. structure:** Constructive proofs may be less familiar, not inherently harder to find
+- **Distribution shift:** Lower success on C0–C2 could reflect unfamiliarity rather than disconfirm H1

+**Mitigation strategies:**
+1. **Controlled fine-tuning:** Train ablation models on balanced classical/constructive corpora from constructive analysis textbooks (Bishop, Bridges)
+2. **Cross-domain transfer:** Test on domains where classical and constructive formulations are equally represented in training (finite mathematics, basic analysis)
+3. **Prompt engineering:** Provide constructive lemma libraries in context to reduce distribution gap
+4. **Decomposition analysis:** Measure whether *specific constructive structures* (Σ-types, explicit moduli, sequential choice) provide search benefits when isolated, controlling for overall proof style familiarity

+**Reporting requirement:** Evaluation must explicitly separate:
+- **(a) Intrinsic structural benefits** of C0–C2 (execute-to-prune, typed interfaces, sequential constraints)
+- **(b) Distribution effects** (model has seen more classical proofs)

+If H1 fails due to (b), that's a negative result about current model training, not about the framework.
+If H1 succeeds despite (b), that's stronger evidence for intrinsic benefits.

 **Methodological requirement:** A credible evaluation requires publishing negative results.
 If H1 were to fail, analysis of where constructive structure didn't translate into search gains would be essential.
+Training data confounds must be analyzed and reported transparently.

 **Performance Hypothesis:**
 Extracted algorithms from constructive proofs are competitive with hand-coded implementations.